-The borrower may choose whether to receive the cash in a lump sum, as a regular monthly payment, as a line of credit, or a combination of these options.
+The borrower may choose to get the cash in a lump sum, as a consistent monthly payment, as a line of credit, or any combination of these options.
 It is important to emphasize here that a reverse mortgage is not a government benefit.
 The FHA’s role is as an underwriter; if a lender is unable to meet its commitments, the FHA guarantees the borrower will receive all the payments to which they are entitled.

 Repayment is payable only after the last borrower (or non-borrowing spouse) sells the property, dies, or fails to live in the property for more than 12 months.
 Once repayment is due, the borrowers or their heirs have a couple of options.
 They can pay off or refinance the balance to keep the home; or they can sell the home (or allow the lender to sell it) and keep the remaining equity.

 Who Can Apply for This Type of Loan